Rzagha/DBDModManager/README.md

 5. Refresh to reload the directory without losing selections.
 6. Apply changes to install mods, or use Clean Game to return to vanilla.
 7. Save your current selections as a preset and load them anytime.
+8. Right click mod cards to uninstall unwanted mods from the mods directory.

 ## Building from Source